skrattaren/apf.rst/apf.rst

   invent the flush toilet himself, but he made several improvements to the design (shades of James Watt here, see the annotation for p.
 175/153 of "`Reaper Man`_"), and he certainly sold a lot of them to the British army.
-  For more information about Thomas Crapper, read Cecil Adams' "`More of the Straight Dope`_".
+  For more information about Thomas Crapper, read Cecil Adams' **More of the Straight Dope**.

 - [p.
 81/61] "'What d'you call this, then, Klatchian mist?'"